Many-body and QED effects in electron-atom inelastic scattering in EELS: Inelastic electron scattering

-where the full expansion of the T-matrix elements in multipoles is given by Eq.~(\ref{tmatrixJ}).
+where the full expansion of the $T$-matrix elements in multipoles is given by Eq.~(\ref{tmatrixJ}).
 The transverse parts of the two cross section expressions have the same multipole structure.
-We will later show that in the low momentum transfer limit the leading term in $T^{(e)}$ is similar to the dipole approximation of $T^{(coul)}$, which explains the correspondence of the XAS signal and EELS signals.
+We will later show that in the low-momentum transfer limit the leading term in $T^{(e)}$ is similar to the dipole approximation of $T^{(coul)}$, which explains the correspondence of the XAS signal and EELS signals.

-The calculated multipole expansion (section \ref{subsec:multiexp}) of the photon-atom interaction is of particular interest for inelastic X-ray scattering (IXS) experiments, where contributions beyond dipole are important \cite{Huotari_2015}.
+The calculated multipole expansion (Sec. \ref{subsec:multiexp}) of the photon-atom interaction is of particular interest for inelastic x-ray scattering (IXS) experiments, where contributions beyond dipole are important \cite{Huotari_2015}.
 The multipole expansion of the IXS cross section was studied in \cite{PhysRevB.86.035138}, where the target Hamiltonian was expanded in the powers of $1/c$.